halfwalk/halfwalk-fvtt-macros/SW-FFG/readme.md

 ## Skill Challenge Tracker

 Based on David Shamp's "Skill Adventures" supplement.
 Just a simple visual aid for the GM to track the count of overall successes and overall failures.

+## Initialize Token Weapons

+This "initializes" the weapon-type items of the selected token's actor.
+This prevents them from having a damage of zero when being rolled, and saves you the trouble of having to manually open the actor sheet and edit each item first.